utdemir/dotfiles-nix/README.md

    * You can use `arandr` to interactively configure monitors.
    * If you have a setup you frequently use, use [autorandr](https://github.com/wertarbyte/autorandr) to save it.
-     * `srandrd` is running at background to load matching saved profile via `autorandr` whenever the display configuration changes.

 4. Software development